'Zoom in a Room'? California's schools lag in reopening push

 ‘Zoom in a Room’?
 California’s schools lag in reopening push

 SAN FRANCISCO (AP) — Some of California’s biggest school districts are starting to reopen classrooms this week, including Los Angeles, San Diego and San Francisco.
 But California is lagging the rest of the country, and in some cases offering options that parents say are unacceptable.
 In San Francisco, many parents learned their children will be taught in the classroom by teachers working remotely.
 They are calling it “Zoom in a Room.”
 Across the U.S., what it means to be back in school looks very different from one state to the next.
-California’s governor has declared a return to business as usual in June but it’s unclear what that means for schools.
+California’s governor has declared a return to business as usual in June.
+He pleaded Wednesday with districts to reopen, saying he’s responded to teachers’ demands.